 The SAU Global Studies Office along with OIR provide a variety of services to assist international students, scholars, faculty and staff at Spring Arbor University, as well as SAU U.S. students seeking opportunities to study, work, or travel abroad.

-HHC is a comprehensive clinic located in the Student Center.
+HHWS is a comprehensive clinic located in the Student Center.
 Enrolled students pay a health service fee, included as part of tuition, which covers most services.
 U.S. and international students are eligible to use UHS on a fee-for-services basis or through billable insurance.
 Appointments are recommended, but walk-in services are available for urgent health matters.
-Visit the HHC section of the website.
+Learn more about Holton Health and Wellness Services.

 SAU is committed to providing multicultural and multidisciplinary expert that caring therapeutic support at no charge to students.
 Clinical services include brief personal therapy for individuals, couples and groups, and crisis intervention.